Preheat the oven to 350 degrees F (180 degrees C).

 Spread 2 cups coconut on a parchment-lined baking sheet.
 Toast in the oven until golden brown, about 10 minutes.
 Let cool.

-For the lime shortbread crust: Pulse the all-purpose flour, confectioners' sugar and lime zest in a food processor to combine.
-Add the butter
+shortbread crust: Pulse the all-purpose flour, confectioners' sugar and lime zest in a food processor to combine.
+Add the butter and pulse

 and refrigerate for 30 minutes.